peconia/MicroBit-Python-Fun/README.md

 File              | Description
 ------------------| ------------------------------------------------------------------------|
-buzzer.py         | Sounds or silences a buzzer on button click.Requires an external buzzer.|
 awesome_hearts.py | A beating heart animation, positive messages on button click.           |
 bounce.py         | Creates a ball that bounces on display.
 X and Y coordinates can be changed on button click, and more balls can be added. |
+buzzer.py         | Sounds or silences a buzzer on button click.Requires an external buzzer.|
+music.py         | Plays a random song from a list when shaken.
+Requires an external speaker or headphones plus crocodile clips to connect.|